aws-quickstart/cdk-eks-blueprints/README.md

   * MetricsServerAddon: adds metrics server (pre-req for HPA and other monitoring tools)
   * NginxAddon: installs NGINX ingress controller
 * Onboard one or many teams into designated clusters.
 Examples are provided under `lib/teams`, however due to uniqueness of every team, clients are expected to supply implementation of the `TeamSetup` interface.

+Note: currently tested version of CDK with the blueprint is 1.76 (affects bootstrapping as well, see below).
+It will be migrated shortly to 1.84 (or later).
 ## Bootstrapping
 Each combination of target account and region must be bootstrapped prior to deploying stacks.
 Bootstrapping is an process of creating IAM roles and lambda functions that can execute some of the common CDK constructs.